 What's Your Favorite Goal Setting Worksheet?

 Mainly: How do you like these goals?
 What could we do to improve these goals printable?
-IF you want more goals printables, what would they be?
+If you want more goal printables, what would they be?

-The only way we can improve the content of this page, and give you more free downloadable stuff, if to have a better idea of what you want.
+The only way we can improve the content of this page, and give you more free downloadable stuff is to have a better idea of what you want.

 Also if you'd like to discover additional information on this topic, then I suggest you check out the following articles:

 - 10 SMART Goals Examples for Students of All Ages

 - The Difference Between Process and Outcome Goals

 - 27 Examples of Short-Term Goals

 - A TED Talk by Tim Ferriss on Why “Fear Setting” is More Important Than Goal Setting

 Finally, if you want to take your goal-setting efforts to the next level, check out this FREE printable worksheet and a step-by-step process that will help you set effective SMART goals.